 Past winners have used their bursary to attend many of the world’s most prominent music Academies such as Julliard School New York, Barenboim-Said Akademie in Berlin, Royal College of Music in London, Shenandoah University, Virginia, U.S.A., Conservatoire Nationale Superieur de Musique et de Danse Paris, Kronberg Academy Germany, Meadows School of the Arts, Dallas, Texas, RAM London to name but a few.

 The Competition is open to sixth year students attending any Post Primary School nationwide.
 From the applications received an independent Board of Adjudicators will decide and select the Finalists to attend and perform in front of an invited audience.
 The closing date for entries is Friday 11th September 2020 at 5pm.
-Application forms will be available for download on this website in mid August.
+Application forms can be downloaded by clicking HERE

 Date and Venue